-- Research commercialization efforts are hindered by insufficient levels of proof-of-concept funding and serial entrepreneur networks. - Very limited level of SBIR awards granted to companies within the region, with numerous years recording single digit awards.
+- Research commercialization efforts are hindered by insufficient levels of proof-of-concept funding and connection to mentorship networks, including serial entrepreneurs, SMEs, and others with significant business acumen. - Very limited level of SBIR awards granted to companies within the region, with numerous years recording single digit awards. - University technology transfer underperforming in key metrics of disclosures and startups, normalized by size of research base. - Not enough pre-seed, proof-of-concept funding (earliest stages of funds).
+757 Seed is starting, but dollars will not be sufficient for deal flow.